 - your tinnitus is getting worse

-- your tinnitus is bothering you – for example, it's affecting your sleep or concentration
+- your tinnitus is bothering you – for example, it's affecting your sleep or concentration, or is making you feel anxious and depressed

-- that beats in time with your pulse
+- you have tinnitus that beats in time with your pulse

 What happens at your appointment

-Your GP will look in your ears to see if your tinnitus is caused by something they can treat, such as an ear infection or a build-up of earwax.
+The GP will look in your ears to see if your tinnitus is caused by something they can treat, like an ear infection or a build-up of earwax.

 They might also check for any hearing loss.